pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 ### Tree Tips
 * We often recurse when doing tree problems -- e.g., when getting the height.
 Can we also do something else while in the recursive method?
 For example, if finding the max diameter, we are finding the height of the left and right subtrees anyway, so we could also check to see if we have a new max diameter (left + right height) at the same time.

-* It can often become confusing trying to pass some value (like ```java int max```) around.
+* It can often become confusing trying to pass some value (like ```java int max```) around in a recursive manner for both children.
 To make this easier for interview purposes, you can declare this value outside of the function.

 * Don't forget inorder, preorder, and postorder traversals.
 These can often be used to find brute force solutions.
-E.g., find the highest, get in order, compare if trees are equal, check if contains subtree, etc. (these are rarely optimum solutions though).
+E.g., find the highest, get in order, compare if trees are equal, check if contains subtree, etc. Just do a traversal and read the results into a list: now you have a list problem (though rarely an optimum solution though).

+## Maths

-## Permutation, Combination, and Subset Formulas
+### Permutation, Combination, and Subset Formulas

-### Permutations with repeats
+#### Permutations with repeats
 How many ways can you choose k elements from n elements.
 Example: How many 4 digit pin numbers are there?